alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-chemicals.markdown

 Using the subject line ‘Edexim account request’, tell HSE:

 - the chemical you want to export and its CAS number
-- your company details - its name, address, website and [Companies House number](https://beta.companieshouse.gov.uk/), if it’s a limited company
+- your company details - name, address, website and [Companies House number](https://beta.companieshouse.gov.uk/), if it’s a limited company
 - your preferred username - up to 16 characters (use letters, numbers and underscore only)

 Once you’re registered, you can make your online notification.